The Polish Colony in Harbin, Manchuria

 The work of Gospoda Polska

-The Gospoda Polska was essentially a Polish cultural centre.
-Following several rebuilds of the centre at Głucha Street, the considerably enlarged and more functional building was able, by 1919, to more fully accommodate the many diverse cultural needs of the Polish diaspora in Harbin.
+The Gospoda Polska was a Polish cultural centre.
+After several rebuilds at Głucha Street, the centre was enlarged and made more functional.
+By 1919, it could better meet the diverse cultural needs of the Polish diaspora in Harbin.

-The centre was by then also able to absorb several cultural venues that had previously been scattered across Harbin city.
+The centre was, by then, also able to absorb several cultural venues that had previously been scattered across Harbin.

 Photograph: National Digital Archives of Poland NAC.